While it’s good to have plenty of milk, some mothers produce more milk than their babies need. This is usually called oversupply.

 You may also notice the following:

-- Fussing, arching and pulling on and off the breast
+- Choking, coughing, and pulling on and off the breast

-- Clamping down or biting (to slow the flow of milk)
+- Clamping down and biting to slow the flow of milk

 - Frequent spitting up

-- Always appearing ravenous and unsatisfied despite large weight gain
+- Always appearing hungry and unsatisfied despite large weight gain

 - Breast refusal